Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 In each of the CRs, a single-bin subsidiary measurement is performed, which creates a link between processes across all the regions.
 This way, the normalizations of the dominant background processes as obtained from the corresponding CRs are corrected in all regions simultaneously, especially in the SR. The single-bin subsidiary measurements constrain the parameters connected to the systematic uncertainties and correct any bias in the normalization of the process arising due to limited knowledge and modeling.
 In this way, effects related to either the limited accuracy in the cross sections of the background processes, or small calibration differences between MC samples and the data can be addressed.

 The above description is depicted in Fig.~\ref{Fig:FinalDiscriminat}, where the different contributions are shown after performing a background-only fit to the data.
-The left panel (first four bins) shows the CRs of the analysis, with the y axis indicating the total number of events selected as described in Section~\ref{sec:background}.
+The left panel (first four bins) shows the CRs of the analysis, while the remaining bins show the search intervals for the MLP4 discriminator in the SR, with the $y$ axis indicating the total number of events selected.
 During the fit the normalization of each relevant background process is adjusted to match the data in these CRs.
 With this procedure, the normalizations of the largest background processes are changed, increasing by 10 and 8\% for DY and $\ttbar$, respectively.
+The relative uncertainties on the estimated normalizations for DY and $\ttbar$ are 0.5\% and 0.8\%, respectively.
 The changes in normalization obtained for $\PW\PZ$ and $\PZ\PZ$ are much larger, resulting in an increase of 101 and 113\%, respectively, of the total yields.
-The larger normalization factors for WZ and ZZ are understood and associated with the specific phase space probed, in particular, the simultaneous requirements of a large \ptmiss and the presence of b jets.
-Note additionally, that in this work, the values of the cross sections for diboson processes contemplate only NLO accuracy, as the fit can naturally accommodate for corrections to the normalization of background processes independently of the initial pre-fit values.
-The remaining bins in Fig.~\ref{Fig:FinalDiscriminat} show the search intervals for the MLP4 discriminator in the SR, as indicated by the respective label in the upper panel of the figure.
+The relative uncertainties on the estimated normalizations for $\PW\PZ$ and $\PZ\PZ$ are 6\% and 10\%, respectively.
+The larger normalization factors for $\PW\PZ$ and $\PZ\PZ$ are understood and associated with the specific phase space probed, in particular, the simultaneous requirements of a large \ptmiss and the presence of b jets.
+Previous CMS analyses, such as Ref.~\cite{CMS:2020ulv}, have already observed discrepancies in the modeling of $\PW\PZ$ and $\PZ\PZ$ processes in phase-space regions with similar \ptmiss requirements.
+Given that this search further requires a minimum number of b jets, and in view of the well-known limitations in the description of diboson production with additional b quarks, it is well motivated to expect an additional, non-negligible contribution to the overall mismodeling from this source.
+Note additionally that, in this work, the diboson cross sections are taken primarily at NLO accuracy, since the fit can naturally absorb residual corrections to the overall normalization of background processes independently of the initial pre-fit values.
+Several higher-order QCD calculations~\cite{Cascioli:2014yka,Grazzini:2017ckn,Grazzini:2018owa} have nevertheless demonstrated that corrections beyond this order can be sizable for the $\PW\PZ$ and $\PZ\PZ$ processes.